ghbouzrbay/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 **General**

+**This project in the System engineering & DevOps ― Bash series is about:**
 +How to create SSH keys
 +What is the advantage of using #!/usr/bin/env bash over #!/bin/bash +How to use while, until and for loops